dianelis/full-stack-sample-problem/README.md

 ## Expectations

-You will have 72 hours from the time you recieve this email to complete as much of this excercise as possible.
-Please respond to this email with your progress.
 Your folder should include a requirements.txt for the python packages you use and package.json for the javascript packages you use.
-We do not expect you to complete the entire task.
-The goal is to see what you can come up with with 4-5 hours of work.
-You will be assesed based on the quality, and clairity of the code, code comments, commit comments, and app functionality.
+You will be assessed based on the quality, and clarity of the code, code comments, commit comments, and app functionality.
+Other than that, please prioritize the dashboard tasks described, and prepare a brief summary of what you built, what tasks you prioritized and why, as well as what steps you would implement next.